How can society make moral progress before bad norms lock in?

 Reserve and Match

-High-stakes dialogues require all participants to meet the factual condition.
+Commitment dialogues require both participants to meet the factual condition and accept the same trigger preview.
 Matching still prioritizes shared time, opposite beliefs, and the smallest confidence gap.

 Reservations are filtered to participants who attest that they meet the facts.

-Select a high-stakes dialogue to generate suggested matches.
+Select a commitment dialogue to generate suggested matches.

 Interactive Lab